danlm/Nial-dev/BuildNial/README.md

 The build process uses CMake and requires that you have installed this.
 You can use either the command line version of CMake or the GUI.

-The GNU readline library is also required.
-This should be present by default on OSX but may need to be added to Linux distributions.

 Both the CLANG compiler and GCC can be used to build Nial so that you will need to have installed one of these compilers.
 On OSX you should install *XCode*,